 - Complaints and Appeals will be resolved on an individual case basis and as the needs arise.

-- All National Training College students have the right to express a concern or problem and/or lodge a formal complaint, at minimal or no cost to the student, if they are dissatisfied with the training and assessment services they have been provided, including through a third party (if applicable) or the behavioural conduct of another learner or National Training College.
+- All Skills Training College students have the right to express a concern or problem and/or lodge a formal complaint, at minimal or no cost to the student, if they are dissatisfied with the training and assessment services they have been provided, including through a third party (if applicable) or the behavioural conduct of another learner or Skills Training College.

-- National Training College supports the right of a student to lodge an appeal, at minimal or no cost to the student, against any assessment decision and will not impair that right in any way.
-National Training College will do everything possible to address the appeal in an unbiased and professional manner.
+- Skills Training College supports the right of a student to lodge an appeal, at minimal or no cost to the student, against any assessment decision and will not impair that right in any way.
+Skills Training College will do everything possible to address the appeal in an unbiased and professional manner.

-- The National Training College allows all parties involved, where desired, to be accompanied and assisted by a support person at any relevant meetings.
+- The Skills Training College allows all parties involved, where desired, to be accompanied and assisted by a support person at any relevant meetings.

 - The handling of a complaint or appeal is to commence within 10 working days of the lodgement of the complaint or appeal and all reasonable measures are taken to finalise the process as soon as practicable.

 - All complaints and appeals are acknowledged in writing and finalised as soon as practicable.
-National Training College will aim to complete the complaints process as quickly as possible and within a total of 30 calendar days.
-National Training College will keep the learner informed of the progress of the complaint throughout the process by phone communication, email correspondence or face-to-face meeting.
+Skills Training College will aim to complete the complaints process as quickly as possible and within a total of 30 calendar days.
+Skills Training College will keep the learner informed of the progress of the complaint throughout the process by phone communication, email correspondence or face-to-face meeting.

-- The National Training College will inform the student of the decision resulting from the lodged complaint or appeal.
-Where the result of the complaints and appeals process, may be internal or external, arrives in a decision in favour of the student the National Training College will promptly implement any and all corrective actions and preventive measures required.
+- The Skills Training College will inform the student of the decision resulting from the lodged complaint or appeal.
+Where the result of the complaints and appeals process, may be internal or external, arrives in a decision in favour of the student the Skills Training College will promptly implement any and all corrective actions and preventive measures required.

-- Where a student exercises their right to access an external complaints and appeals process, the National Training College ensures that arrangements are in place for an independent and external person or body, completely separate from National Training College, to hear and review the complaints or appeals of the student.
-Where applicable, the National Training College may also refer the student to an existing body appropriate for the nature of the complaint or appeal.
+- Where a student exercises their right to access an external complaints and appeals process, the Skills Training College ensures that arrangements are in place for an independent and external person or body, completely separate from Skills Training College, to hear and review the complaints or appeals of the student.
+Where applicable, the Skills Training College may also refer the student to an existing body appropriate for the nature of the complaint or appeal.